BigelowLab/biooracle/README.md

 # Read in data from the database

 You can use a portion of the database to read in a `stars` object.
-Keep in mind that if you are reading multiple over mutlple decades, then each variable must have the same number of time steps.
+Keep in mind that if you are reading multiple over multiple decades, then each variable must have the same number of time steps.

 ``` r
 x = db |>